 Currently, both sides are seeking to avoid the imposition of retaliatory duties in response to the steel and export tax disputes.
-In reaction to the Bush Administration's March 5, 2002 decision to impose temporary tariffs of up to 30% on approximately \$8 billion in steel imports, the EU threatened throughout the spring ans summer of this year to counter with retaliatory tariffs on U.S. exports.
-But subsequent decisions by the Bush Administration to exempt 50% of European steel from the tariffs have substantially diffused the conflict.
-Similarly, both Brussels and Washington are working to avoid implementation of a August 30, 2002 WTO ruling that authorizes \$4 billion in retaliation in the dispute over the U.S. export tax subsidy.
+In reaction to the Bush Administration's March 5, 2002 decision to impose temporary tariffs of up to 30% on approximately \$8 billion in steel imports, the EU threatened throughout the spring and summer of this year to counter with retaliatory tariffs on U.S. exports.
+But subsequent decisions by the Bush Administration to exempt about 50% of European steel from the tariffs have substantially diffused the conflict.
+Similarly, both Brussels and Washington are working to avoid implementation of a August 30, 2002 WTO ruling that authorizes the EU to impose punitive tariffs on \$4 billion in U.S. exports to Europe.